 Today's dominant solar cell products are limited in both efficiency and application.
 Current silicon single junction technology will reach its practical commercial efficiency ceiling of approximately 25% within the next 5-10 years.
 This limited efficiency leads to larger footprints for PV applications, or alternatively, lower power output.
 In addition, current silicon PV is heavy and rigid, making it difficult to apply PV to many consumer applications.
 This restricts common applications to large solar fields and rooftops, and leaves emerging applications such as electric mobility and consumer electronics lacking easily integrated solar power options.
-As demand for electricity continues to grow, at a fast pace as a result of electrification of transportation and industry, as well as an increase in data center power demand, all California communities and consumers need more efficient and affordable PV that can be more practically integrated into a wide range of products.
+As demand for electricity continues to grow, all California communities and consumers need more efficient and affordable PV that can be more practically integrated into a wide range of products.